gmirsky/rke2-cluster/README.md

 - All six (6) Ansible host targets have been modified in accordance to RKE2 prequisites.
 - A dedicated IP address for the floating IP that kubectl will use to access the cluster.
 - A contiguous IP range for the MetalLB load balancer.
-- Kubectl, Helm and K9S installed on your client machine to access the cluster.
+- Kubectl and Helm installed on your client machine to access the cluster.

 > [!IMPORTANT]
 >